RajeshAnnamalai22/react-native-rdservice-fingerprintscanner/README.md

 Key | Value | Description
 --- | --- | ---
 status | -1 or 1 or 0 | ```-1``` - Device Driver not Found, ```1``` - READY, ```0``` - NOTREADY
-isWhitelisted |
-rdServiceInfoJson |
-rdServiceInfoXML |
-rdServicePackage |
+isWhitelisted | true or false | iT is about the Device is Approved or not. ```true``` - Approved, ```false``` - Not Approved
+rdServiceInfoJson |JSON DATA | The device returns XML DATA of Device Information. this parameter contains converted JSON DATA from XML DATA rdServiceInfoXML | XML DATA | Device Information rdServicePackage | Device Package